hrueter/spectre/docs/DevGuide/Parallelization.md

 Since most numerical algorithms repeat steps until some criterion such as the final time or convergence is met, SpECTRE's parallel components are designed to do such iterations for the user.
-An Algorithm executes an ordered list of actions until one of the actions cannot be evaluated, typically because it is waiting on data from elsewhere.
+An algorithm executes an ordered list of actions until one of the actions cannot be evaluated, typically because it is waiting on data from elsewhere.
 When an algorithm can no longer evaluate actions it passively waits by handing control back to Charm++.
 Once an algorithm